 - Promote public safety and awareness

-- Help persons in need of assistance
+- Help persons who need assistance

 - Adhere to the principles of the Canadian Charter of Rights and Freedoms